The Saskatchewan Liquor and Gaming Authority provides guidance and support to various social responsibility initiatives.

 The Please Bring Your I.D. program was launched in 1999, and updated in late 2001, to reflect the launch of new mandatory photo driver's licences in the province.

-SLGA developed the program with the co-operation and support of SHHA and the Canadian Restaurant and Foodservices Association to reduce the availability of alcohol to minors in the province's liquor stores, franchises and hospitality industry.
+SLGA developed the program with the co-operation and support of SHHA and the Canadian Restaurant and Foodservices Association to reduce the availability of alcohol to minors in the province's liquor stores and private retailers and hospitality industry.

 Serve It Right Saskatchewan and Door Staff Workshops